theofidry/SfContextBundle/README.md

 ## Usage

-There is two cases where you might use this bundle:
+There are two cases where you might use this bundle:

 1. If you don't like dependency injection
 2. For quick & dirty debugging where you can't afford to do a dump